Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 1. **Text Denoising** : Before converting your text into vectors, it is important to clean it and remove all unhelpful parts a.k.a the noise from your data by converting all characters to lowercase, removing html tags, brackets and stop words (words that don't add much meaning to a sentence).
 Without this step the dataset is often a cluster of words that the computer doesn't understand.

-2. **Tokenization** : So far the text we have is in its raw form, it needs to be broken apart into chunks called tokens because the most common way of processing language happens at the token level.
-This process of separating a piece of text into smaller units is called Tokenisation.
-The tokens obtained are then used to build a vocabulary.
-Vocabulary refers to a set of all tokens in the corpus along with a unique index allotted to each of them.

-3. **Converting words to vectors** : A word embedding is a learned representation for text where words that have the same meaning have a similar representation.
+2. **Converting words to vectors** : A word embedding is a learned representation for text where words that have the same meaning have a similar representation.
 Individual words are represented as real-valued vectors in a predefined vector space.
 GloVe is an unsupervised algorithm developed by Stanford for generating word embeddings by generating global word-word co-occurence matrix from a corpus.
 You can download the zipped files containing the embeddings from https://nlp.stanford.edu/projects/glove/.
 Here you can choose any of the four options for different sizes or training datasets
  >The GloVe word embeddings include sets that were trained on billions of tokens, some up to 840 billion tokens.
 These algorithms exhibit stereotypical biases, such as gender bias which can be traced back to the original training data.
 For example certain occupations seem to be more biased towards a particular gender, reinforcing problematic stereotypes.
 The nearest solution to this problem are some de-biasing algorithms as the one presented in https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1184/reports/6835575.pdf which one can use on embeddings of their choice to mitigate bias, if present.

 +++